 2010: The Rise of Influencer Marketing on Social Media

 By 2010, social media had started making waves.
 Facebook was the new kid on the block that everyone was captivated by.

 Around this time, Amazon came up with the idea of connecting Facebook with their brand – so consumers could see what their friends and family members were buying.
 And of course, there are various studies that suggest recommendations from friends and family actually influence purchases.

 Amazon also started suggesting gifts for friends and family based on their interests.
 People could even see notifications about the upcoming birthdays of their loved ones along with suggestions for gifts.
-This was a very successful ploy that drove other brands and platforms to take influencer marketing more seriously.
+In terms of the history of influencer marketing, this was a very successful ploy that drove other brands and platforms to take influencer marketing more seriously.

 Present Day: Most Brands Have Adopted Influencer Marketing

 Gone are the days when brands used to rely mainly on celebrity endorsements and advertisements.
-Millennials and Gen Zers have disrupted trends in consumer behavior.
+Millennials and Gen Zers have disrupted trends in consumer behavior and have changed the history of influencer marketing as we knew it.
 They need social proof before they decide to buy anything.

 This has given birth to newer categories of influencers, from people with only a few thousand followers to those with millions of social followers.
 All of them have two things in common.
 Authentic voices, and the power to effectively engage their followers with aesthetic content.

-What are your thoughts on the way influencer marketing has evolved over the years?
+What are your thoughts on the history of influencer marketing and how it has evolved over the years?
 Let us know in the comments below.